MajesticFires3010/Tarang/README.md

-# Tarang: Music Streaming Meets Social Interaction
+# Tarang: Music Streaming Platform for Upcoming Artists to Shine

 **Tarang is an innovative web-based music streaming application that combines immersive music listening with vibrant social networking.**